-If you've been around for longer than about 2.5 seconds, then you know that I'm all about meal planning, shelf cooking, grocery shopping on a budget and feeding my family affordable and filling meals.
+If you've been around for longer than about 2.5 seconds, then you know I'm all about meal planning, shelf cooking, grocery shopping on a budget, and feeding my family affordable and filling meals.
 But want me to let you in on a little secret??
 I actually despise cooking!
 Literally, I don't like it at all, not one bit.

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 Don't forget to subscribe to our YouTube channel, we release new videos weekly!
-It's some fun that you definitely don't want to miss out on.
+It's some fun you definitely don't want to miss out on.

 WHY YOU NEED A RECIPE BINDER

-Remember when your mom or grandma had the fun handwritten recipe cards that you could flip through and find what you needed?
+Remember when your mom or grandma had the fun handwritten recipe cards you could flip through and find what you needed?
 Well, the times have changed and more likely than not, you're probably not writing down your favorite recipes any more.

-If you're anything like I used to be, then you find an awesome recipe on the internet that the whole family loved, but then you can never find it again because you can't remember what it was called or which website it came from.
+If you're anything like I used to be, then you find an awesome recipe on the internet the whole family loved, but then you can never find it again because you can't remember what it was called or which website it came from.

 This is where a recipe binder comes in to save the day!

-Print those recipes out that you just made and loved and keep them in your new favorite kitchen tool.
+Print those recipes you just made and loved and keep them in your new favorite kitchen tool.
 I even go so far to make copies of recipes from cookbooks and put them in the recipe binder!
 It's so much easier to find them because you don't have to search through 20 different cookbooks… Even if they are all beautifully displayed in a rainbow. 😉

 SUPPLIES NEEDED FOR A RECIPE BINDER